Constitution of Texas: History

 On March 1, 1845, the U.S. Congress enacted a joint resolution proposing the annexation of Texas into the United States (Joint Resolution for annexing Texas to the United States, J.Res.
 8, enacted March 1, 1845, 5 Stat.
 797).
 On June 23, 1845, the Congress of the Republic of Texas accepted the resolution and gave its consent for President Anson Jones to call a convention scheduled for July 4, 1845.
 The convention convened on that date and almost unanimously approved an ordinance agreeing to annexation.
 After debating the terms through August 28, delegates adopted the Constitution of the State of Texas on August 27, 1845.[2]
 Texas voters approved both the annexation ordinance and the new state constitution in a referendum held on October 13, 1845.
-Texas was officially admitted into the Union on December 29, 1845, by another congressional joint resolution (Joint Resolution for the admission of the state of Texas into the Union, J.Res.
+The U.S. Congress accepted the constitution and Texas was officially admitted into the Union on December 29, 1845, by another congressional joint resolution (Joint Resolution for the admission of the state of Texas into the Union, J.Res.
 1, enacted December 29, 1845, 9 Stat.
 108).

 Following its secession from the Union in 1861 to join the Confederate States, Texas adopted a new constitution aligned with Confederate interests.
 After the Civil War, federal authorities required seceded states to create new governing documents before rejoining the Union.
 On June 17, 1865, President Andrew Johnson appointed Andrew Jackson Hamilton as the provisional governor of Texas and instructed him to organize a constitutional convention composed of loyal Unionists.
 The resulting convention proposed amendments, and a referendum was held on June 25, 1866, under the laws in force as of March 29, to ratify those changes.

 Texas adopted the 1866 Constitution as a condition of rejoining the Union, re-establishing civil government and recognizing the end of slavery.
 However, due to dissatisfaction from Congress over the leniency of Texas's Reconstruction policies, further changes were required.
 Delegates met again in 1868–69, this time under the supervision of the U.S. military during Congressional Reconstruction.
 The resulting Constitution of 1869 expanded civil rights protections for formerly enslaved people and centralized power in the state government to help enforce federal Reconstruction policies (p.
 57, Practicing Texas Politics, 2015).

 In 1875, amid widespread discontent with the centralized authority and perceived excesses of the Reconstruction-era government, delegates met once more to draft a new state constitution.
 This constitutional convention was dominated by Democrats, many of whom were former Confederates seeking to restore local control and reduce government spending.
 The resulting document was ratified in 1876 and remains the foundation of Texas government today.

 The Constitution of 1876 reflects a deeply rooted mistrust of government power.
 It imposed numerous limitations on state authority, fragmented executive power, and restricted the legislature's ability to act outside narrow boundaries.
 Over time, this restrictive design led to the need for frequent amendments to address emerging state needs.